Vackář oscillator: Invention

 Vackář reviewed several existing circuits for their amplitude stability.
 In his analysis, Vackář made several assumptions.
 He assumed the tuned circuit has a constant quality factor (Q) over the VFO's frequency range; this assumption implies that the tank's effective resistance increases linearly with frequency (ω).
 The Clapp oscillator's transconductance is proportional to ω^{3}.
 If the Clapp transconductance is set to just oscillate at the lowest frequency, then the oscillator will be overdriven at its highest frequency.
 If the frequency changed by a factor of 1.5, then the loop gain at the high end would be 3.375 times higher; this higher gain requires significant compression.
 Vackář concluded that the Clapp oscillator "can only be used for operation on fixed frequencies or at the most over narrow bands (max. about 1:1.2)."
 In contrast, the Seiler (tapped capacitor) and Lampkin (tapped inductor) oscillators have a transconductance requirement that is proportional to ω−1.

 Vackář then describes an oscillator circuit due to Radioslavia in 1945 that maintained "a comparatively constant amplitude over a wide frequency range."
-Vackář reports that VFO circuit being used by the Czechoslovak Post Office since 1946.
+Vackář reports that the VFO circuit has been used by the Czechoslovak Post Office since 1946.
 Vackář analyzes the circuit and explains how to get an approximately constant amplitude response.
 The circuit's transconductance increases linearly with frequency, but that increase is offset by the tuning inductor's increasing Q. This circuit has become known as the Vackář VFO.
 Vackář referred to the circuit as "our circuit" and states that O. Landini independently discovered the circuit and published it (without an analysis) in Radio Rivista in 1948.
 Vackář describes a VFO design using this circuit that covers a modest frequency range of 1:1.17.

 Vackář then describes a variation of the Radioslavia circuit that can cover a frequency range of 1:2.5 or even 1:3.
 This circuit tries to compensate for some variation in Q over the useful range of the VCO.
 Vackář patented this new circuit and two variations of it.